-Statistics shows that a lot of the professional CS:GO players are using low sensitivity settings.
+Statistics show that a lot of the professional CS:GO players are using low sensitivity settings.
 I cannot state enough how important it is to use a low in-game sensitivity/DPI/CPI.
-If you are used to a very high sensitivity, it might take some time for you to get used to a very low sensitivity – but trust me, in the end it will improve your game and aim immensely.
+If you are used to very high sensitivity, it might take some time for you to get used to a very low sensitivity – but trust me, in the end, it will improve your game and aim immensely.
 You will need to move your mouse a lot more, but again, you will get used to it.
 I have lowered my sensitivity many times, and right now I play with 810 CPI and 1 in-game sensitivity – making my total sensitivity 810 (800 x 1).
-For me it feels perfectly normal.
+For me, it feels perfectly normal.

 To back up my statement about good players are using low sensitivity, i found a survey (sorry link is broken) some time ago.
 I have taken two graphs from the survey that you can see below.

 The total sensitivity is of course a personal preference.
-I have seen much debate about whether these recommendations are correct or not, but I advice you to test it out for a month at least.
+I have seen much debate about whether these recommendations are correct or not, but I advise you to test it out for a month at least.

 In this video adreN – a professional CS:GO players – talks about finding the right sensitivity.
 He recommends everyone to have a total sensitivity around 520-1600 (400 CPI with between 1.3-4 in-game sensitivity).
-Again, 1000 being the median among pro players.
+Again, 1000 is the median among pro players.

-USB poll rate
+USB polling rate

-Changing your USB poll rate from 125hz to 1000hz do make the mouse slightly more responsive.
+Changing your USB poll rate from 125hz to 1000hz does make the mouse slightly more responsive.
 It has no effect on mouse sensitivity settings, but it changes the polling interval from 8ms to 1ms.
 Most gamers want to run games with at least 100 fps (10ms per frame displayed) or 60 fps (16.67ms per frame).
-This means that changing your USB poll rate, could potentially make your mouse inputs display up to 1 frame faster.
+This means that changing your USB poll rate could potentially make your mouse inputs display up to 1 frame faster.

 Screen resolution and sensitivity

 Your mouse sensitivity stays the same when you change resolutions.
 Both in the Windows desktop and in CS:GO.
-Your mouse has a larger pixel distance to travel, when you increase the resolution.
+Your mouse has a larger pixel distance to travel when you increase the resolution.
 Resolution is also highly debated in the CS:GO community and I won’t go into detail about this.
 I use my native screen resolution at 16:9 and don’t play with black bars.
 I have witnessed some professional matches where players couldn’t see an enemy in the corner of the screen, due to low resolution and black bars (see the video below).
 But it is up to personal preference what to use.
-I might go into detail about the pros and cons about screen resolution in another tutorial.
+I might go into detail about the pros and cons of screen resolution in another tutorial.

 The default crosshair might be good to begin with, but you would never see a pro player using the default crosshair.
 Which crosshair to use is entirely up to you, it’s all about personal preference.
 Everyone uses different crosshairs, even the pros.
-One thing most have in common though, is that they use a static crosshair.
+One thing most have in common though is that they use a static crosshair.